NLeSC/python-template/{{cookiecutter.directory_name}}/.github/next_steps/02_citation.md

 1. Whether your `CITATION.cff` adheres to the schema (as listed in the `CITATION.cff` file itself under key `cff-version`).

     _The Citation File Format schema can be found [here](https://github.com/citation-file-format/citation-file-format), along with an explanation of all the keys.
 You're advised to use the latest available schema version._

-1. Whether your repository includes a `.zenodo.json` file.

-    _With this file, you can control what metadata should be associated with any future releases of your software on Zenodo: things like the author names, along with their affiliations and their ORCIDs, the license under which the software has been released, as well as the name of your software and a short description.
-If your repository doesn't have a .zenodo.json file, Zenodo will take a somewhat crude guess to assign these metadata._

-    _The `cffconvert` GitHub action will tell you what it expects to find in `.zenodo.json`, just copy and paste it to a new file named `.zenodo.json`.
-The suggested text ignores CITATION.cff's `version`, `commit`, and `date-released`. `cffconvert` considers these keys `suspect` in the sense that they are often out of date, and there is little purpose to telling Zenodo about these properties: Zenodo already knows._

-1. Whether `.zenodo.json` is valid JSON.

-    _Currently unimplemented, but you can check for yourself on [https://jsonlint.com/](https://jsonlint.com/)._

-1. Whether `CITATION.cff` and `.zenodo.json` contain equivalent data.

-    _This final check verifies that the two files are in sync.
-The check ignores CITATION.cff's `version`, `commit`, and `date-released`._